charliemday/sentry-docs/src/collections/_documentation/accounts/quotas/index.md

 Sentry imposes hard limits on various components within an event.
 While the limits may change over time and vary among attributes, most individual attributes are capped at 512 characters.
 Additionally, certain attributes also limit the maximum number of items.
 Commonly-trimmed values might include, for example:

--     Stack frame variables.
+-     Stack frame details.
 Stack traces with large frame counts will be trimmed (the middle frames are dropped).
 We limit to a maximum of 250 frames.
-Only 50 are retained unaltered (modulo usual trimming), with the remaining 200 removing `vars`, `pre_context` and `post_context`.
+Only 50 are retained unaltered, with the remaining 200 removing `vars`, `pre_context` and `post_context`.
 -     `extra` data is limited to approximately 256k characters, and each item is capped at approximately 16k characters.
 -     Breadcrumbs and their values
--     Generic attributes like the event’s label also have limits, but are more flexible depending on their case.
-For example,  messages and message parameters are limited to 1024 characters.
+-     Error messages and message parameters are limited to 1024 characters.